dennissxz/data-science-handbook/_sources/34-clustering/31-spectral-clustering.md

 Fact (Spectrum of graph adjacency matrices)
 : In the case of a graph $G$ consisting of two $d$-regular graphs joined to each other by just a handful of vertices,
   - the two largest eigenvalues $\lambda_1, \lambda_2$ will be roughly equal to $d$, and the remaining eigenvalues will be of only $\mathcal{O} (d^{1/2})$ in magnitude.
 Hence, there is a gap in the spectrum of eigenvalues, namely 'spectral gap'.
-  - the two corresponding eigenvectors $\boldsymbol{v} _1, \boldsymbol{v} _2$ are expected two have large positive entires on vertices of one $d$-'regular' graphs, and large negative entires on the vertices of the other.
+  - the second eigenvector $\boldsymbol{v} _2$ are expected to have large positive entires on vertices of one $d$-'regular' graphs, and large negative entires on the vertices of the other.
+For details, see [stochastic block models](stochastic-block-models).

 ### Bisection

-Using this fact, to find two clusters in the data set, we can compute eigenvalues and eigenvectors of $\boldsymbol{A}$, then find the largest positive and largest negative entries in the two eigenvectors.
+Using this fact, to find two clusters in the data set, we can compute eigenvalues and eigenvectors of $\boldsymbol{A}$, then find the largest positive and largest negative entries in the 2nd eigenvector.
 Their respective neighbors are declared to be two clusters.

 For instance, in the plots below, We see that
 - The first two eigenvalues are fairly distinct from the rest, indicating the possible presence of two sub-graphs.